DashingNights/UE5_AI_API/README.md

 - **Initialize NPCs individually**: Use `POST /npc` for each NPC rather than batch initialization
 - **Include unique identifiers**: Add an `actorId` field that matches your game's internal actor ID
 - **Avoid duplicate NPCs**: Check if an NPC exists before creating a new one with the same name
+- **Use Unreal-Fetch**: For the best integration experience with Unreal Engine

 ### Conversation Management